Cultivating a taste for traditional crops in Hawaii

-Category: Rights/Justice Hits: 5Hundreds of millions of people go hungry around the world, and there are fears the COVID-19 pandemic could make matters worse.
+Category: Immigrants & Refugees Hits: 1Hundreds of millions of people go hungry around the world, and there are fears the COVID-19 pandemic could make matters worse.
 In Hawaii, researchers think that bringing back overlooked, traditional crops, could help feed many vulnerable people.
 As part of an ongoing series focusing on the Sustainable Development Goals and ahead of International Day of Biodiversity marked annually on 22 May, UN News travelled to Hawaii with the International Labour Organization (ILO) to see how researchers are trying to cultivate a taste for indigenous crops.

 Read more https://news.un.org/feed/view/en/story/2020/05/1064192